alex65536/wurm/README.md

 For motivating example and API documentation, go to [the docs](https://docs.rs/wurm).

+## Why such name?

+It's just modified word "warn" (as non-fatal errors can be also called warnings).
+So, "warn" → "würm" sound pretty similar.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.